Jacobs Solutions: Overview

+As of 2023, the company forms part of the Dow Jones Sustainability Indices.
+In 2024, Jacobs spun-off its Critical Mission Solutions and Cyber and Intelligence Government Services businesses which merged with privately held Amentum Government Services Holding LLC to create a new, publicly traded company, Amentum.

 Acquisitions

+On December 10, 1998, it was announced that Jacobs would acquire closely held engineering firm, Sverdrup Corporation for $200 million.
+In 2001, Jacobs acquired the international operations, including the international consultancy Sir Alexander Gibb & Partners (Gibb Ltd) based in the UK, from Law Engineering and Environmental Services in Atlanta.

-In FY 2007, Jacobs acquired the privately held planning, engineering and design firm, Edwards and Kelcey for an undisclosed amount.
+In FY 2007, Jacobs acquired the privately held planning, engineering and design firm, Edwards and Kelcey of Morristown, New Jersey for an undisclosed amount.
 In FY 2008, Jacobs spent $264 million to acquire Carter and Burgess, Lindsey Engineering and a 60% stake in Zamel and Turbag Consulting Engineers.
-In FY 2010, Jacobs acquired TechTeam, Tybrin and Jordan, Jones and Goulding for $259.5 million total.
+In FY 2010, Jacobs acquired TechTeam, Tybrin, and Jordan, Jones and Goulding.
+They paid $259.5 million for the three companies.

-In FY 2014, Jacobs announced it completed a merger transaction with Sinclair Knight Merz (SKM), a 6,900-person professional services firm headquartered in Australia.
-The purchase price reflects an enterprise value of AUS$1.2 billion (US$1.1 billion) plus adjustments for cash, debt and other items.

-On August 2, 2017, Jacobs acquired CH2M Hill – a global engineering firm in key infrastructure and government service sectors, including water, transportation, environmental and nuclear in a $3.27 billion cash-and-stock deal.
+In FY 2014, Jacobs announced it completed a merger transaction with Sinclair Knight Merz (SKM), a 6,900-person professional services firm headquartered in Sydney.
+The purchase price was an enterprise value of AUS$1.2 billion (US$1.1 billion) plus adjustments for cash, debt and other items.
+On August 2, 2017, Jacobs acquired CH2M based in Englewood, Colorado– an engineering firm in infrastructure and government service sectors, including water, transportation, environmental and nuclear, in a $3.27 billion cash-and-stock deal.

-In March 2020, Jacobs acquired Wood Nuclear, the nuclear services arm of UK-based John Wood Group, for £250 million, adding 2000 staff and bringing Jacobs' total UK workforce to almost 11,000.

-In December 2020, Jacobs announced it would be investing in the UK based company PA Consulting in a deal valued at £1.825 billion.
-Completion of the deal is expected to take place by the end of Q1 2021.

-On February 7, 2022, Jacobs announced it would enter into a joint venture with the Qatar based entity Locus Engineering Management and Services Co.
-W.L.L, an Asset Management company with interests in Building Maintenance, Infrastructure, Oil and Gas Support Services and Engineering.
-The terms of the venture were not disclosed at the time of announcement.
+In March 2020, Jacobs acquired Wood Nuclear, the nuclear services arm of John Wood Group of the UK, for £250 million, adding 2000 staff.
+Jacobs' total UK workforce was now almost 11,000.
+In December 2020, Jacobs announced it would be investing in PA Consulting based in London, in a deal valued at £1.825 billion.
+Completion of the deal was expected to take place by the end of Q1 2021.
+On February 7, 2022, Jacobs announced that it would enter into a joint venture with the Qatar based entity Locus Engineering Management and Services Co.
+W.L.L, an Asset Management company with interests in building maintenance, infrastructure, oil and gas support services, and engineering.
+The terms of the venture were not disclosed.